aurelia/dotnet/README.md

 ### Cli generation
 Generate Aurelia CLI project with any options provided and place in the project directory of the .NET Core application

-### Please the following in the ConfigureServices Method in startup.cs
+### Place the following in the ConfigureServices Method in startup.cs
 ``` c#
 // In production, the Aurelia files will be served from this directory
 services.AddSpaStaticFiles(configuration =>